 Geophysics is an interdisciplinary physical science concerned with the nature of the earth and its environment and as such seeks to apply the knowledge and techniques of physics, mathematics and chemistry to understand the structure and dynamic behavior of the earth and its environment.
 The required sequence of Mathematics, Physics and Geophysics courses is designed to provide a basic structure on which to build a program with science electives normally selected from Geology, Astronomy, Oceanography, Mathematics, Physics and Chemistry courses.

-Why is Geophysics important?
-Geophysics is the science which deals with investigating the Earth, using the methods and techniques of Physics.
+Geophysics is the science which deals with investigating the Earth's internal structure dynamics, using the methods and techniques of Physics and Mathematics.
 The physical properties of earth materials (rocks, air, and water masses) such as density, elasticity, magnetization, and electrical conductivity all allow inference about those materials to be made from measurements of the corresponding physical fields - gravity, seismic waves, magnetic fields, and various kinds of electrical fields.
-Because Geophysics incorporates the sciences of Physics, Mathematics, Geology (and therefore Chemistry) it is a truly multidisciplinary physical science.
+Because Geophysics incorporates the sciences of Physics, Mathematics, Geology (and therefor Chemistry) it is a truly multidisciplinary physical science.